What Services are Covered by Family PACT?

 - Pain in your testicles

-If you are having sex, getting tested may be the only way to be sure you don’t have an STD.
-Remember, STDs do not always have symptoms, so it’s important to get tested if you are having sex, even if you feel fine.
+If you are having sex, getting tested may be the only way to be sure you don’t have an STI.
+Remember, STIs do not always have symptoms, so it’s important to get tested if you are having sex, even if you feel fine.
 You may want to consider getting tested with your sexual partner(s), if you feel comfortable.

-If you do not have an STD, talk with your Family PACT provider about staying healthy and safe.
+If you do not have an STI, talk with your Family PACT provider about staying healthy and safe.

-If you are diagnosed with an STD, your Family PACT provider can talk to you about treatment.
+If you are diagnosed with an STI, your Family PACT provider can talk to you about treatment.